Harold Grinspoon: Philanthropy

 At age 59, Grinspoon was diagnosed with cancer of the tongue.
 It was at this point in his life Grinspoon came to realize that creating wealth alone was not enough, and he vowed to find a higher purpose.

 Not long after, in 1991, he and his wife created the Harold Grinspoon Foundation.
 The HGF began as a small foundation focused on the local Jewish community in western Massachusetts.
 PJ Library, however, soon emerged as a program with a life of its own.
 Modeled after Dolly Parton's "Imagination Library", but with a Jewish focus, PJ Library is designed to engage parents with their children each night at bedtime with a free book that illustrates various aspects of Jewish traditions and history.
 Together with worldwide partners, PJ Library presents over 650,000 free books each month to children across 40+ countries, on six continents, in seven languages.
 Additionally, companion programs Sifrayit Pijama ("Pajama Library") is a household name for more than 350,000 Israeli Jewish children growing up on the vibrant Hebrew Language books, and Maktabat al-Fanoos ("Lantern Library") brings culturally appropriate books in Arabic to 170,000 Israeli Arab children.
 PJ Library is just one program within the Harold Grinspoon Foundation, created by Grinspoon and his wife Diane Troderman in 1991 with a mission to use Grinspoon's considerable wealth to enhance Jewish and community life in Western Massachusetts and around the world.

 The foundation's many other programs include funding and professional development for non-profit Jewish summer camps through "J-Camp 180", and tuition incentive grants for families with children attending participating local schools.
 Through HGF's "Life & Legacy" program that encourages future giving in wills and estate planning, Jewish communities around the country have raised a billion dollars to date.
-Meanwhile, Grinspoon's Charitable Foundation focuses on supporting and acknowledging outstanding teachers, helping farmers with capital improvements, and encouraging entrepreneurship, as well as promoting energy conservation by educating families in Western MA about how they can decrease their energy bills by making their homes much more efficient in energy consumption.
+Meanwhile, Grinspoon's Charitable Foundation focuses on supporting and acknowledging outstanding teachers, helping farmers with capital improvements, and encouraging entrepreneurship, as well as promoting climate education in MA schools and, since 2024, nationally through his free book series The Energy Detectives.
 The HGF continues to grow and expand under the leadership of its President, Grinspoon's daughter in law, Winnie Sandler Grinspoon.